 These trends are just a few ways consumers may be misled.
 Information is an essential, and careful education is paramount before making any investment purchase.

 This doesn’t mean annuities are bad.
-In fact, annuities can be very beneficial to your retirement portfolio – if you buy the right one, from the right annuity advisors, for the right reason.
+In fact, annuities can be very beneficial to your retirement portfolio – if you buy the right one, from the right financial professional, for the right reason.
 They are not and should never be your entire portfolio.